The multidimensional process of human development and ways to measure it:

 - Coletivo Recycling supports recycling cooperatives by investing in materials, infrastructure and specific skills which allow cooperatives to increase efficiency and sustainability.

-- Hundreds of local artisans throughout Brazil — 97% of whom are women — turn recycled Coca-Cola packages into art, jewelry, handbags and other sellable items.
+- Hundreds of local artisans throughout Brazil — 97% of whom are women — turn recycled Coca-Cola packages into art, jewellery, handbags and other sellable items.

 - Coletivo Arts provides business and design training to enable these artisans to earn greater and more stable incomes from their businesses.